QuantLaw/legal-data-preprocessing/README.md

 - Hierarchy graphs of the individual Titles are combined and edges for cross-references are added within and between Titles.

-One graph for each annual version of the US Code is stored at `../legal-networks-data/us/4_crossreference_graph`.
+Each annual version of the US Code is stored at `../legal-networks-data/us/4_crossreference_graph` in three files as a nodes-list, an edge-list and networkx graph stored as gpickle.gz-file in the subfolder `seqitems`.
+The node-list contains all nodes, whereas subseqitems are excluded in the networkx file.
 (Result of step: `crossreference_graph`)